 IAI: None International Business examines why international business takes place, what advantages accrue to firms operating internationally, what makes international business different from purely domestic operations, and how these operations relate to a country's overall international economic position.
-Prerequisite: BUS 101 Credit: 3 semester hours Lecture: 3 Lab: 0 BUS 295 -Independent Study in Business Administration internship course.
-This course may be repeated three times.
-Prerequisite: Enrollment in the general business curriculum, completion of 30 semester hours of credit at Rock Valley College and consent of the instructor or Dean.
+Prerequisite: BUS 101 Credit: 3 semester hours Lecture: 3 Lab: 0 BUS 295 -Independent Study in Business Administration of the subject under study.
+A maximum of six semester hours of credit can be earned in this course or a combination of this course and an internship course.

 1.2 Independent Study in Business Administration is designed for the student who desires to conduct an individual project or research based on personal goals and objectives in an area of special interest in business.
-Course requirements are based on the nature of the subject under study.
-A maximum of six semester hours of credit can be earned in this course or a combination of this course and an
+Course requirements are based on the nature